Citation, DOI and article data

 Ultrasound demonstrates the characteristic appearance of fat: a hyperechoic midline mass in the region of the corpus callosum 5.

-The anterior cerebral vessels can be seen coursing though or above the mass, and may have associated vascular malformations or aneurysm formation 6,8.
+The anterior cerebral vessels can be seen coursing through or above the mass and may have associated vascular malformations or aneurysm formation 6,8.
 CT angiography may thus be indicated.

-MRI is the modality of choice to characterise not only the extent of the lipoma but also the frequently associated agenesis/dysgenesis of the corpus callosum.
+MRI is the modality of choice to characterize not only the extent of the lipoma but also the frequently associated agenesis/dysgenesis of the corpus callosum.

 - markedly hyperintense